Frequently Asked Questions

 • Yes, we have an A rating with the Better Business Bureau.

-• The LeasePass agreement is solely between you (the customer) and us, independent of your dealer or lender, and does not constitute insurance or warranty coverage.
+• The LeasePass Customer Acknowledgment is solely between the customer and LeasePass, independent of your dealer or lender, does not modify the terms or your lease or loan, and is not insurance or warranty coverage.

 General Information